trallard/ReproduciblePython/proposal.md

   Students will acquire hands on experience on writing test cases.
 (30 mins)
   - How can I identify bugs easier?
     - Students will learn about test automation and Continuous integration (30 mins)
   - My test is ready.. how can I share it?
-Measuring test quality, getting cited for your software, documentation, containers?execution environments?
+Measuring test quality, getting cited for your software, documentation, containers? execution environments?
 (40 mins)

 closing up (10 mins)